MOVES-Wells Fargo names new head for community banking customer segment

-June 13 Wells Fargo & Company said on Tuesday it has selected Andrew Rowe to head its community banking customer segments team effective September.
+June 13 (Reuters) - Wells Fargo & Company said on Tuesday it has selected Andrew Rowe to head its community banking customer segments team effective September.

 Rowe, who most recently served as the consumer risk executive for consumer products and channels at Bank of America Corp, will focus on serving the financial needs of affluent and small business customers.